MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_shader_model.md

 When used with the [ID3D12Device::CheckFeatureSupport](/windows/win32/api/d3d12/nf-d3d12-id3d12device-checkfeaturesupport) function, before calling the function initialize the *HighestShaderModel* field to the highest shader model that your application understands.
 After the function completes successfully, the *HighestShaderModel* field contains the highest shader model that is both supported by the device and no higher than the shader model passed in.

 > [!NOTE]
 > **ID3D12Device::CheckFeatureSupport** returns **E_INVALIDARG** if *HighestShaderModel* isn't known by the current runtime.
-For that reason, we recommedn that you call this in a loop with decreasing shader models to determine the highest supported shader model.
+For that reason, we recommend that you call this in a loop with decreasing shader models to determine the highest supported shader model.
 Alternatively, use the caps checking helper to simplify this; see the blog post [Introducing a New API for Checking Feature Support in Direct3D 12](https://devblogs.microsoft.com/directx/introducing-a-new-api-for-checking-feature-support-in-direct3d-12/).

 ## -see-also